mufkuw/m-paperless/docs/faq.md

     Paperless also supports various Office documents (.docx, .doc, odt, .ppt, .pptx, .odp, .xls, .xlsx, .ods).

-Paperless-ngx determines the type of a file by inspecting its content.
+M-Paperless determines the type of a file by inspecting its content.
 The file extensions do not matter.

 ## _Will paperless-ngx run on Raspberry Pi?_